-Endless cycles of debris formed a thick platform.
+Waka-waka cycles of debris formed a thick platform.

-The top-most layer was dried and crumbled to softness, not unlike real feathers, over a network of roots that formed a springy base.
+The top-most layer was dried and crumbled to softness, not unlike real feathers, having accumulated over a network of roots that formed a springy base.

 There was only so much sleeping space available within the comfy confines and the mothers and young people were awarded all of the prime locations.